 Poustie VJ, Russell JE, Watling RM, Ashby D, Smyth RL.
 CALICO Trial Collaborative Group.
 Oral protein energy supplements for children with cystic fibrosis: CALICO multicentre randomised controlled trial.
 BMJ 2006; 332(7542):632-636.
 [PubMed]

-Dr. Vanessa Poustie (figure 15) is Assistant Director Medicines for Children Research Network, University of Liverpool, UK.
+Dr. Vanessa Poustie (fig. 29) is Assistant Director Medicines for Children Research Network, University of Liverpool, UK.

 K.Prasad SA, Balfour-Lynn IM, Carr SB, Madge SL.
 A comparison of prevalence of urinary incontinence in girls with cystic fibrosis, asthma and healthy controls.
 Pediatr Pulmonol 2006; 41:1065-1068.
 [PubMed]